wikimatze/wikimatze.de/_posts/2014-03-13-deploying-padrino-applications-on-heroku.md

 ---
 title: Deploying Padrino Applications On Heroku
-update: 2014-03-30
+update: 2014-11-20
-categories: ['padrino', 'ruby']
+categories: padrino ruby
 ---

 {% include leanpub.html %}

 {% include newsletter.html %}

 I was always asking myself how I can use cloud services like [heroku](http://www.heroku.com/) to deploy Padrino applications without having an own server.

 In this post I'm going to show you how you can a simple "Hello Padrino" app on heroku - ones without and ones with database interactions.

 (Note: This post is tested with [padrino 0.12.0](http://www.padrinorb.com/blog/padrino-0-12-0-activesupport-4-rewritten-reloader-smarter-rendering-and-loads-more), and [heroku-toolbelt/3.4.1](https://github.com/heroku/toolbelt/commit/d0fc05d6bf53b57505c1e9d9caa671ae57c357e3))